NinjaDesBois/DAO-Dapp-Decentralized-Autonomous-Organization-/README.md

 If majority of the voters vote for the proposal by the deadline, the NFT purchase is automatically executed

 # What we will make
 To be able to purchase NFTs automatically when a proposal is passed, you need an on-chain NFT marketplace that you can call a purchase() function on.
-There exist a lot of NFT marketplaces out there, but to avoid overcomplicating things, we will create a simplified fake NFT marketplace for this tutorial as the focus is on the DAO.
+There exist a lot of NFT marketplaces out there, but to avoid overcomplicating things, we will create a simplified fake NFT marketplace for this case as the focus is on the DAO.